 Anfofun et al (2015) employ Granger causality test and VAR model for Nigeria, the result shows evidence of a feedback relationship between inflation and its determinants also fiscal deficits, exchange rate, import of goods and services, money supply and agricultural output have a long run influence on inflation rate.
 Only lending rate influenced inflation in the short and long run horizon.
 Chuba (2015) using a recursive vector autoregression (VAR) model seeks to establish the transmission mechanism from money supply to inflation in Nigeria.
-He found that the impact of the change in money supply is transmitted to inflation in Nigeria through the impact of the change in money supply is not transmitted to inflation in Nigeria through the impact of the change in money supply is not transmitted to inflation in Nigeria through the impact of the change in money supply is not transmitted to inflation in Nigeria through the money-price link.
+He found that the impact of the change in money supply is transmitted to inflation in Nigeria through the money-price link.
+The insignificant response of exchange rate to interest rate shows that the impact of the change in money supply is not transmitted to inflation in Nigeria through the money-interest link.

 Odiba and Apeh (2013) study the effect of the money supply and aggregate demand on inflation in Nigeriausing GARCH model and the result indicates that money supply and aggregate demand were the main determinants of inflation.
 Olorunfemi and Adeleke (2013) discovers unidirectional causality between money supply and inflation rate as well as interest rate and inflation rate with Vector Auto Regressive (VAR) model, the causality test runs from money supply to inflation, from the interest rate to inflation and from interest rate to money supply.
-Olanipekun and Akeju (2013) examine the relationship between money supply, inflation and capital accumulation in Nigeria, the Error Correction Model resultsshows that money supply (both broad and narrow) has a positive relationship with inflation in Nigeria.
+Olanipekun and Akeju (2013) examine the relationship between money supply, inflation and capital accumulation in Nigeria, the Error Correction Model results shows that money supply (both broad and narrow) has a positive relationship with inflation in Nigeria..
 Mbutor (2014) using Chow test reveals several structural breaks in inflation; the impulse response function emitted positive relationship between inflation and money supply.
 However, the variance decomposition of inflation shows that GDP was the strongest contributor to inflationary developments in Nigeria.